Dealing With Crowds in China (And When to Avoid Them)

 • Eat outside rush hours

-Timing matters more than strength.
+Timing matters more than toughness.

 Keep Belongings Close (Not Fearful)